How to query data

 Use the Visual Query Builder

 πŸ€“ Who can do this?
-Any admin or member user with data access to the asset.
+Any Atlan user with data access to the asset.
 No SQL knowledge required!

 To query an asset using the Visual Query Builder: